-[.]
-In all studies, there were few children with TB (i.e., true positives plus false negatives).
+1. In all studies, there were few children with TB (i.e., true positives plus false negatives).
 For determination of sensitivity, one study contributed 62% of the TB patients.
-The quality of the 2.
-The wide 95% Crl for true positives and false negatives may lead to different decisions depending on which confidence limits are assumed.
-The quality of the evidence was downgraded evidence was downgraded by one point.
+The quality of the evidence was downgraded by one point..
+2. The wide 95% Crl for true positives and false negatives may lead to different decisions depending on which confidence limits are assumed.
+The quality of the evidence was downgraded

-^{3.} In all studies, there were few participants without TB (i.e., true negatives plus false positives).
+3. In all studies, there were few participants without TB (i.e., true negatives plus false positives).
 For the determination of specificity, two studies contributed most of the data.
-The quality of the evidence was downgraded by one point. by one point..
+The quality of the by one point..

-^{4.} The wide 95% Cri for true negatives and false positives may lead to different decisions depending on which confidence limits are assumed.
-The quality of the evidence was downgraded by one point.
+4. The wide 95% Orl for true negatives and false positives may lead to different decisions depending on which confidence limits are assumed.
+The quality of the evidence was downgraded evidence was downgraded by one point. by one point.